If you’ve read part 1 & 2 of this article series, you may be asking "what else is there to say about improving one’s

 About the Author

-Ivan Vandermerwe is the CEO of SAECULII YK, the owner of Tokyo Translation Services Japan Visit SAECULII for the latest professional articles and news on Japanese Translation Services
+Ivan Vandermerwe is the CEO of SAECULII YK, the owner of Tokyo Translation Services Japan Visit SAECULII for the latest professional case studies, articles and news on Japanese Translation Services

 Copyright (C) SAECULII YK.
 All rights reserved.
 Reproduction of this article is permitted with inclusion of the "About the Author" reference as is (including text links, japan-translators.saeculii.com/english/services/japanese-certified-translations.cfm), and this copyright information.
 Articles may not be altered without written permission from SAECULII YK.